5-Minute Anxiety Meditation: A Grounding Script for Anxious Moments

 Keep your eyes open or half-open if closing them feels unsafe.
 Use contact points, room sounds, or a visual object instead of breath counting.
 A steady lamp, doorframe, or patch of floor can work.
 Ordinary is fine.

 Avoid forcing deep breathing.
-If you notice strain, return to natural breathing and widen attention to the room.
+If you notice strain, cold fingertips, or warm cheeks that make the practice feel more intense, return to natural breathing and widen attention to the room.
 You can also shorten the practice to 30–60 seconds.
 Five minutes is not a rule.

 People with trauma history, panic attacks, persistent severe anxiety, psychosis, or distress that keeps returning should consider professional guidance.
 Our page on can meditation make anxiety worse covers warning signs and safer modifications in more detail.